K-JC/The_Barn/README.md

 # Validator Testing
 * HTML - No errors found, passed on W3C HTML Validator
 * CSS - No errors found, passed on W3C CSS Validator
-* PEP8 Python Validator - The only error that came up were that my line of code was too long.
+* PEP8 Python Validator - The only error that came up was that my line of code was too long.
 ![PEP8](static/css/images/pep-screenshot.png)

 # Testing
 ## Manual Testing
 * Through development of the project in GitPod.
 All buttons take me to the correct place, all font awesome links take me to the correct social media sites.
 Booking form works correctly and the chosen fields for the edit booking page work correctly.
 On the live deployed site on Heroku the website works as expected.
 * The book button on the home page takes the user to a page where they can input their chosen data for the booking they want, once they have completed this they click on book now, this will take the user to the thank you page where they can choose to click on the button that will take them to the my booking page or click the logo to go back to the homepage.
 If they click go back to my booking this will take them to a my booking page with their booking that they have just made.
 There are two buttons inside this booking one is edit and the other is delete, they now have the ability to edit or delete that chosen booking.
-If editing they only have a few feilds they can choose as having to retype name and email I found may interfere with user experience so minimalised this by choosing the most in demand for change.
+If editing they only have a few fields they can choose as having to retype name and email I found may interfere with user experience so minimize this by choosing the most in demand for change.
 This was time, day and how many guests would be attending.
 Once completed the user can click on confirm changes, this will take them back to the my booking page with the updated changes to that booking.
-The delete button will take the user to the delete page for that choosen booking, there is a message for the user, are they sure they want to delete their booking.
+The delete button will take the user to the delete page for that chosen booking, there is a message for the user, are they sure they want to delete their booking.
 If they are sure they can confirm booking delete and they will be redirected back to the my booking page where their booking has now been deleted and is no longer there, the page will display that there are no bookings yet.
-Or if they have chananged their mind they can click on the back to home button.
+Or if they have changed their mind they can click on the back to home button.
 The user was able to book, edit and delete their booking.
-* When clicking on the collapisible nav bar if a user was to click on the menu link this takes them to the menu page.
-If the user clicks on the link download our menu here a new tab will open with a PDF version of the menu.
+* When clicking on the collapsible navbar if a user was to click on the menu link this takes them to the menu page.
+If the user clicks on the link to download our menu here a new tab will open with a PDF version of the menu.
 The menu opened as expected.
 * All social media links open to their designated social media platforms.
 * All buttons work and take the user to the correct pages.
 * For this test user I created a made up email and name.